zerozero/vimalatv/README.md

 node, npm & n
 ===

 use n to manage node version if necessary.
-Originall built with node v6.11.1
+Originally built with node v6.11.1

 $ n 6.11.1